masterkoppa/Mastermind/README.md

 The project will be divided into the following packages to allow for better handling:

 mastermind.gui - For any view and GUI related code
-mastermind.core - All the data models and any core functionality
-mastermind.test - All JUnit Tests should be used here (JUnit4)
+mastermind.core - All the data models and any core functionality mastermind.core.codebreaker - All the implementations of computer codebreakers mastermind.core.commands - All the commands used in the system reside here mastermind.core.controller - The game controller and anything usefull resides here mastermind.gui - All gui related classes reside here. mastermind.interfaces - Any generic interfaces that are used reside here mastermind.logging - The logger resides here mastermind.test - All JUnit Tests should be used here (JUnit4)
 mastermind.helper - Any helper classes that don't belong anywhere else

 Downloading the Repository
 ---------------------------